wechaty/docusaurus/docusaurus/docs/polyglot/openapi/overview.md

 Read blogs with the `openapi` tag at <https://wechaty.js.org/tags.html#openapi>

+Also, you can try reading [Design and document APIs with Swagger](https://wechaty.js.org/2021/06/08/design-and-document-apis-with-swagger/) to get a better understanding of the Swagger.

 ## Learning Resources

 To learn more about Open PI and Swagger you can find other learning resources and links below.